Injury - Natural Healing or Surgery

 Additional Padding for the Knees and Elbows

 More common than not while playing sports is the risk of injuries to the knees, elbows, and wrists.
-Protective padding such as the knee, elbow, and wrist pads help to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.
+Protective padding such as the knee, elbow, and wrist pads helps to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.

 As you can see, each piece of sports equipment required by your child's coach is a necessity and not an option.
-Failure to take the time in finding them the appropriate gear for the game could result in injuries that could have otherwise been avoided.
+Failure to take the time in finding the appropriate gear for the game could result in injuries that could have otherwise been avoided.
 When shopping for your child's equipment, be sure to purchase a quality brand and the right size to ensure optimal safety as they play.

 Immediately after the injury, the injured party will need to be examined by a doctor to determine the extent of the damage.
 This will involve a physical exam and imaging.
 Whether surgery is suggested or not, the first thing a person should do is follow the R.I.C.E. method.

-Whether an ACL heals on its own or is repaired through arthroscopic reconstructive surgery, physical therapy is an important part of the process.
+Whether an ACL heals on its own or is repaired through arthroscopic reconstructive surgery, physical therapy is an integral part of the process.
 You will have to spend weeks or even months working with a physical therapist to regain full function.
 The amount of time you have to spend in physical therapy will depend on the severity of the injury and your commitment to your recovery.

 A shoulder separation, also known as a dislocated shoulder, is another common sports-related injury that may or may not require surgery.
 It happens when blunt force to the shoulder from a fall or other types of contact pushes the acromioclavicular joint separating the collarbone from the shoulder blade.